K-stability of special Gushel-Mukai manifolds: K ahler--Ricci solitons on quintic Del Pezzo fourfolds and fivefolds

-In this section, we show that $M_4$ and $M_5$ both admit K\"ahler-Ricci solitons following the argument in \cite{MW23}, which answers a question asked by \cite{Ino19,Del22}.
-By the work of \cite{HL23,BLXZ23} we know that a Fano manifold $X$ admits a K\"ahler-Ricci soliton if and only if $(X,\xi_0)$ is weighted K-polystable for some holomorphic vector field $\xi_0$ on $X$ (which is called a {\it soliton candidate}, see for example \cite[Section 3.1]{MW23}).
+In this section, we show that $M_4$ and $M_5$ both admit K\"ahler--Ricci solitons following the argument in \cite{MW23}, which answers a question asked by \cite{Ino19,Del22}.
+By the works \cite{HL23,BLXZ23}, we know that a Fano manifold $X$ admits a K\"ahler--Ricci soliton if and only if $(X,\xi_0)$ is weighted K-polystable for some holomorphic vector field $\xi_0$ on $X$ (which is called a {\it soliton candidate}l see for example \cite[Section 3.1]{MW23}).